7 Rules A World-Famous Facialist Taught Me For Better Skin

 The benefits of exfoliating acids on acne-prone skin (for both preventing breakouts and minimising the skin staining left behind) are well known, but it's how you use them that matters.
 I often have blackheads, whiteheads and little under-the-skin spots, so Keren layered salicylic acid (which exfoliates deep inside the pore to prevent breakouts) and azelaic acid (another exfoliating acid, which reduces redness and minimises pigmentation over time).

-Look for smart products that contain both, such as By Beauty Bay 2% Salicylic Acid & Azelaic Acid Overnight Mask, £9, or Paula's Choice 10% Azelaic Acid Booster, £40, which can be combined with a simple moisturiser.
-Also try Dermalogica Clearstart Breakout Clearing Gel, £29.
+Look for smart products that contain both, such as Medik8 SOS Rapid Action Target Gel, $49, or Paula's Choice 10% Azelaic Acid Booster, $39, which can be combined with a simple moisturiser.
+Also try Dermalogica Clearstart Breakout Clearing Gel, $46.

 Wait for your skincare to absorb